Tajammal39/recipe-lover/README.md

 ### UI Testing:

 UI Testing: Implement UI tests to validate the app's user interface and user interactions.
-Test scenarios like scrolling through the recipe list, opening recipe details, saving favorites, and verifying the displayed information
+Test scenarios like scrolling through the recipe list, opening recipe details, saving favourites, and verifying the displayed information